The 10 Best CPUs for Music Production (2023)

 CPUs have been around pretty much for as long as computers have existed, and they have evolved extensively throughout the years.
 In the old days of single-processing units (before the democratization of dual-core processors), clock speed was the determining factor to evaluate the quality of a CPU.

 Today, though, much has changed.
-Depending on computer architecture, CPUs with higher clock speed can be outperformed by more-recent processors with lower clock speed.
-This goes to show that choosing the best CPU is not as black-and-white as going for the hardware with the most gigahertz (GHz).
+Depending on computer architecture, CPUs with higher clock speeds can be outperformed by more recent processors with lower clock speeds.
+This shows that choosing the best CPU is not as black-and-white as going for the hardware with the most gigahertz (GHz).

-Four vital components should be taken into account when selecting the best CPU: clock speed, number of cores, CPU cache, and power consumption.
+Four vital components should be considered when selecting the best CPU: clock speed, number of performance cores, CPU cache, and power consumption.